 “There is a very strong correlation between positive January S&P 500® Index performance and positive market performance for the entire year,” notes Todd.
 “In fact, the January barometer has held true 37 of the 39 times since 1950 when January experienced market gains.”

-Only during two years have stocks dropped sharply after a positive January (1966 and 2001), with both instances occurring at the end of powerful multiyear market advances.
+Only during two years have stocks dropped sharply (a decline of more than 10%) after a positive January (1966 and 2001), with both instances occurring at the end of powerful multiyear market advances.

 Momentum is one possible reason that positive stock performance during January may actually be a reliable predictor for full-year performance.
 If the market gets off to a good start, a bullish trading pattern can form, and that can help fuel continued positive performance, at least through the early months, as investors jump on the trend.
 From a historical perspective, there is no clear evidence as to why a negative start does not more strongly imply a negative year, compared with the high correlation of a positive January translating to a positive year.